loozhengyuan/oracle/README.md

 python manage.py runserver 0:80
 ```

 ### Step 7: Setup Webserver

-Currently, the easiest way to deploy Techxicon is by using Caddy.
+Currently, the easiest way to deploy Oracle is by using Caddy.
 Alternatively, as recommended by Gunicorn, you can deploy this on Nginx as well.

+##### Installing Caddy

 One-click install script by Caddy
 ```shell
 curl https://getcaddy.com | bash -s personal
 ```

+##### Configuring Caddy

 Create and edit Caddyfile
 ```shell